Clinical Trials Search at Vanderbilt-Ingram Cancer Center

 Multiple Cancer Types

-This phase I trial studies the side effects and best dose of VX-970 and irinotecan hydrochloride in treating patients with solid tumors that have spread to other places in the body (metastatic) or cannot be removed by surgery (unresectable).
-VX-970 and irinotecan hydrochloride may stop the growth of tumor cells by blocking some of the enzymes needed for cell growth.
+This phase II trial studies the side effects and how well nirogacestat works in treating patients patients less than 18 years of age with desmoid tumors that has grown after at least one form of treatment by mouth or in the vein that cannot be removed by surgery.
+Nirogacestat may stop the growth of tumor cells by blocking some of the enzymes needed for cell growth.